dekay7/CBORDDoorUnlock/README.md

 # CBORD MobileID/CardAdmin Door Opener
 Due to this program's reliance on [Playwright](https://playwright.dev/python/), the recommended deployment method is through [Docker](#docker-installation-linux-macos-windows).
 The [Native (Manual) installation](#native-manual-installation-debianubuntu-macos-windows) is only compatible with Debian/Ubuntu, macOS, and Windows.

-## ⚠️DISCLAIMER:
-Any malicious use of this program is not the responsibility of the author.
-By downloading and using this program, you agree that you, and any other parties involved in your implementation of this program, are entirely responsible for its use/misuse. <br>
-**Please do not do stupid shit.** The goal of this program is to provide an alternate method of room access as a quality of life improvement.
-No malicious intent exists behind the development of this program.

 ## Docker Installation (Linux, macOS, Windows):
 Make sure you have Docker already installed on your device (that will be acting as the server). <br>
 Download `CBORD_Docker.zip` from the [latest release](https://github.com/dekay7/CBORDDoorUnlock/releases/latest).
 To do this from the command line, copy the link address of `CBORD_Docker.zip` and use the following command (be sure to replace `paste_copied_link_here` with the copied link):